AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 One useful scenario concerns tasking.
 We can specify the number of storage elements reserved for the execution of a task object, or all objects of a task type.
-You use the Storage_Size aspect to do so:
+You use the :ada:`Storage_Size` aspect to do so:

 .. code-block:: ada